minlanyu/cs243-site/README.md

 ## Overview

 This is a graduate-level course on computer networks.
-Each year we select a subset of advanced topics in networked systems to showcase latest developments in the entire networking stack (hosts, NICs, switches), how networks interact with high-level applications, and how networks interact with the other system components such as compute and storage.
+This course offers an in-depth exploration of a subset of advanced topics in networked systems.
+We will discuss the latest developments in the entire networking stack, the interactions between networks and high-level applications, and their connections with other system components such as compute and storage.

-This year we will take machine learning as an example to study their needs for networking and the key challenges they bring to the network stack.
-The growth of machine learning applications is driven by system hardware and software advances.
-On the other hand, emerging machine learning applications also call for innovations in systems.
-A new trend in machine learning is to build increasingly large models (with hundreds of billions of parameters) for a wide range of tasks.
-This trend brings new challenges to networked systems: We now need to build large-scale distributed systems across the network to process such a large amount of data from various sources, train large models that run on thousands of GPUs/TPUs, and serve inference requests with high performance.
-In this course, we will study system challenges in machine learning and how to co-design networks and the other parts of the systems to meet the needs of machine learning applications.
+In this year's edition, we will use machine learning as a prime example to understand its unique requirements and challenges in the context of networking.
+As machine learning applications increasingly rely on larger models and faster accelerators, the demand for enhanced networking capabilities becomes imperative.
+Throughout this course, we will study cutting edge networking solutions and principles for  co-designing networks with compute and storage, to meet the evolving needs of machine learning applications.
 The course will include lectures, in-class presentations, paper discussions, and a research project.

 - Instructor: Minlan Yu
 - Lecture time: MW 11:15am to 12:30pm